 II.
 Introduction

-With a surface area of 68, 800 square kilometers in a catchment area of 194, 200 square kilometers, Lake Victoria is the largest of Africa’s great lakes.
+With a surface area of 68, 800 km2 in a catchment area of 194, 200km2 , Lake Victoria is the largest of Africa’s great lakes.
 The lake is shared between Kenya, Uganda, and Tanzania, and serves as the main reservoir of the Nile River.
 The drainage basin area is shared between Kenya, Uganda, Tanzania, Rwanda, and Burundi (Odada et al. 2006).

 Millions of people depend directly on the lake for survival, utilizing it as a source of drinking water and food.
 Commercial fishing on the lake is also a vital part of the economy, as it provides a source of income for individuals and families (Kayombo and Jorgensen, 2006).
 Consequently, the water quality in Lake Victoria has rapidly degraded during the past century due to rising human activity.
 Sewage, industrial, and agricultural runoff have resulted in disturbances in the chemical balance of the lake.
 Excess nutrients in the water have caused eutrophication, a process which feeds rapid plant and algae growth while subsequently depleting the available oxygen in the water.
 Chemical runoff from herbicides and pesticides not only pose a threat to human health, but the deoxygenated water resulting from nutrient dumping activities also spells trouble for species living in the lake.

 Once a thriving biodiversity hotspot, Lake Victoria has experienced a rapid decline in endemic fish species since the introduction of the invasive Nile Perch in the early 1960’s (Nkalubo et al. 2014).
-The introduction of the Eichhornia crassipes, or water hyacinth, has also had adverse impacts on the region by blocking boating access to the important fishery the lake provides and providing a breeding ground for disease carrying insects (Kayombo & Jorgensen 2006).
+The introduction of the Eichhornia crassipes, or water hyacinth, has also had adverse impacts on the region by blocking boating access to the fishery and providing a breeding ground for disease carrying insects (Kayombo & Jorgensen 2006).
 Nutrient runoffs from increasing populations, agriculture, and industry in the region are also major contributors to hyacinth blooms (Kiage & Obuoyo 2011).

-The funding required to research and improve some of the issues Lake Victoria faces is lacking and spotty between organizations which do not effectively communicate with one another.
-Despite the challenges that come with mitigating such a large body of water, several organizations have been making an effort to improve water quality, control invasive species, and facilitate collaboration on these issues amongst nations which thrive off of Lake Victoria.
-SERVIR -The Regional Visualization and Monitoring System - is a joint venture between NASA and the US Agency for International development (USAID), providing satellite-based Earth monitoring, imaging, and predictive models to help improve environmental decision-making among developing nations with hubs in Africa, the Hindu-Kush region of the Himalayas, and the lower Mekong River Basin in Southeast Asia.
+The funding required to research and improve the issues facing Lake Victoria is lacking and spotty between organizations who do not effectively communicate with one another.
+Despite the challenges that come with mitigating such a large body of water, several organizations have been making an effort to improve water quality, control invasive species, and facilitate collaboration on these issues among the nations which thrive off of Lake Victoria.
+SERVIR -The Regional Visualization and Monitoring System - is a joint venture between NASA and the US Agency for International Development (USAID), providing satellite-based Earth monitoring, imaging, and predictive models to help improve environmental decision-making among developing nations with hubs in Africa, the Hindu-Kush region of the Himalayas, and the lower Mekong River Basin in Southeast Asia.
 SERVIR - Africa, located in Kenya, has been collaborating with the Regional Centre for Mapping of Resources for Development (RCMRD) to monitor certain water quality parameters, as well as hyacinth extent, in Lake Victoria via satellite remote sensing techniques.
 Current efforts include mapping chlorophyll concentration, water surface temperature, and turbidity for Lake Victoria using the Moderate Resolution Imaging Spectrometer (MODIS) sensor on the Aqua satellite.
 In addition, preliminary efforts have been made to map the extent of the water hyacinth in the Winam Gulf in Kenya using Landsat imagery.